Maritime cocaine smuggling

 Maritime cocaine smuggling is the smuggling of cocaine between countries and territorial sea borders via maritime means, including boats, fishing vessels and ships.
-Cocoaine cargoes are smuggled by various criminal groups and drug trafficking cartels from producing countries to other countries where cocaine is consumed.
+Cocaine cargoes are smuggled by various criminal groups and drug trafficking cartels from producing countries to other countries where cocaine is consumed.
 According to the United Nations Office on Drugs and Crime (UNODC), there are an estimated 18 million users of cocaine globally.
 Approximately 70–80% of cocaine is at some point smuggled across the ocean, originating from South America.
 Cocaine remains the "highest value criminal commodity for transnational organised crime", motivating the criminal organisations responsible for maritime smuggling practices.
-Maritime cocaine smuggling is therefore an ongoing international issue, as criminal organisations are finding new and innovative ways of smuggling cocaine and go undetected by authorities.
+Maritime cocaine smuggling is therefore an ongoing international issue, characterised by continual adaptation in trafficking routes, transportation methods and concealment techniques as criminal organisations respond to changing operational conditions and law-enforcement efforts.

 Historical overview

 Cocaine has been an illicit and abused substance for many years.
 Coca leaves, the source of cocaine, were previously (and still are) used in the Andes for the sole purpose of religious ceremonies.
 But, after the invasion of the Spanish and the exportation of coca leaves to the colonies, cocaine was used for both medicinal and recreational purposes.
 From the late 1800s to the early 1900s, cocaine was a popular drug widely used by the white middle-class.
 However, once use in society grew and the dangers of cocaine became evident, the use and sale of coca products were outlawed with the Harrison Narcotics Act in the United States in 1914, one of the first examples of drug legislation.
 From then on, the cocaine trade became a strictly illegal network.
-It was not until the 1970s that Colombian drug cartels set up their smuggling network to get cocaine into the United States.
+It was not until the 1970s that Colombian drug cartels set up their smuggling network to get cocaine into the United States..
+The expansion of the cocaine trade during the 1970s also marked the beginning of large-scale maritime cocaine trafficking.
+As production increased in the Andean region, maritime transportation became an increasingly important means of moving cocaine to North America and, later, Europe.
+According to the United Nations Office on Drugs and Crime (UNODC), maritime routes continue to account for the majority of global cocaine trafficking and have become increasingly diversified as criminal organisations adapt to changing trafficking opportunities and interdiction efforts.